DataStax-Academy/ac201-labs/lab14-write/steps/intro.md

 In this hands-on lab, you will:

 - Create a table
-- Load some data an examine the data directories
+- Load some data and examine Cassandra's data directories
 - Flush the memtable
-- Examine the data directories
+- Examine the effect on the data directories

 ❗ <strong>Warning:</strong> Wait for the *Lab environment ready!* message before you click *START*